Ashbury College: Senior School

-House system & prefects
+House system and prefects

-The House system has been in place since 1937 and Ashbury students are divided into four houses upon entering in grade 9.
-Each house has roughly 30 students per grade and 120 in each house during any academic year with the exception of Wollocombe House that has roughly 80.
+The House system has been in place since 1937 and Ashbury students are divided into four houses upon entering Ashbury.
+Each house has roughly 30 students per grade and 120 in each house during any academic year with the exception of Woollcombe House that has roughly 80.
 Students with older siblings or alumni parents are put in their "family" house and others are randomly assigned.
-Houses are permanent from grade nine until graduation and identification is often through the house-specific neck-tie or commonly worn house T-shirts during physical education, house events or after 4 pm when No. 3 (casual) uniform can be worn.
+Houses are permanent from grade nine until graduation and identification is often through the house-specific neck-tie or commonly worn house T-shirts during physical education, house events or after 4:00 pm when No. 3 (casual) uniform can be worn.
 The houses compete for the "Wilson Shield" which is awarded at the end of the academic year.
 The houses are: